nagonzalezf/starsalign/CONTRIBUTING.md

 # Contributing

-The current model has mostly been tested on high-range float32 images (images with a lot of information), so there may be other images or formats where the model is not able to align the input images perfectly.
+The current model has mostly been tested on high-range float32 images, so there may be other images or formats where the model is not able to align the input images perfectly.

 ## Finding images where the model is not able to align them